An apprenticeship is a fantastic alternative to college or university

-- Last year we matched over 1,000 young people to jobs with local employers through our network of contacts built up over the 40 or so years we have been in business.
+- Last year we matched over 1,250 young people to jobs with employers through our network of contacts built up during our 55 years in business.
 They range from large to small employers and we carefully consider where each young person would be best placed.

-If your son or daughter is not quite ready for an apprenticeship then some of our centres offer alternative training programmes that will help prepare them for the work of work before they commit to a full apprenticeship programme.
+If your child is not quite ready for an apprenticeship then some of our centres offer alternative training programmes that will help prepare them for the work of work before they commit to a full apprenticeship programme.